 We found out all the details.
-Regarding the weather, hotel prices and excursions.
-And also figured out exactly where you could go outside the city and what of interesting places in Tuscany you should visit.
+Regarding the weather, actual prices in hotels and on excursions.
+Also, we figured out exactly where you could go outside the city and what of interesting places in Tuscany you should visit.

 Weather in Florence in September

 Not the best for exploring the city and long walks in its stone center.
-For although autumn has come, the summer heat does not want to recede.
+For although fall has come, the summer heat doesn’t want to recede.

-Then the atmosphere briefly cooled down to +23-25 °C. But at the end of the month made several attempts to climb above the +30-degree mark again.
+Then the atmosphere briefly cooled down to +23-25 °C. But at the end of the month the temperature made several attempts to climb above the +30-degree (°C) mark again.

-Of course, Florence does not observe such hot weather in every September.
+Of course, Florence doesn’t observe such hot weather in every September.
 But in general, daytime temperatures in the first month of autumn here willingly live in the range of + 25-30 °C.